Psychiatric Genetics Program

 The central focus of the Psychiatric Genetics Program is to identify the genetic causes of severe psychiatric disorders such as schizophrenia, bipolar disorder, depression, PTSD, and substance use disorders.
 Despite tremendous advances in genetics, molecular, and cellular biology, as well as psychopharmacology, the fundamental biological nature of psychiatric disorders remains largely elusive.
 To address this issue, the Psychiatric Genetics Program utilizes a model of collaboration and dialogue between investigators working in the laboratory and investigators working directly with patients.
 Behavioral outcomes are correlated with genetic underpinnings and biological mechanisms in order to understand the biology behind psychiatric disorders.

-Under the direction of Consuelo Walss-Bass, PhD, our programs aims to answer the following questions:
+Under the direction of Walss-Bass our programs aims to answer the following questions:

 - What makes certain individuals vulnerable to developing different psychiatric disorders?

-- How do changes in DNA sequence contribute to changes in biological functions that affect the outcome of mental illnesses?
+- How do changes in genetic/epigenetic architecture contribute to changes in biological functions that affect the outcome of mental illnesses?

 - How can mental illness be treated if we know which genes are not working?